fxnai/docs/predict/discord.md

 {% quick-link title="@samplefxn/stable-diffusion" icon="/icon.png" newTab=true href="https://fxn.ai/@samplefxn/stable-diffusion" description="We'll be using the Stable Diffusion predictor in this guide." /%}
 {% /quick-links %}

-Next, use the `/predict` slash command to make the prediction:
+Next, use head over to Discord and use the `/predict` slash command to make the prediction:

 ```bash
 # Make a prediction in any Discord channel